larkiny/nodekit/docs/src/content/docs/guides/30-generate-participation-keys.md

 ## Done

-When your participation keys are ready, Nodekit will display the key information as shown below.
+When your participation keys are ready, nodekit will display the key information as shown below.

 ![](/assets/nodekit-partkey-gen-4.png)

 You are now one step away from participating in Algorand consensus!

-As the on screen message indicates, you can press R to start [Registering your keys](/guides/40-register-online).
+As the on screen message indicates, you can press `R` to start [Registering your keys](/guides/40-register-online).

 :::note
 **Did you encounted any errors?**